thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-moderationLayer/README.md

 ## Prerequisites

 1. Before installing the repo for Moderation Layer, first you need to install the repo for Moderation Models.
-Please find the link for **Moderation Model** repo : (https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/tree/main/responsible-ai-ModerationModel).
+Please find the link for **Moderation Model** repo : [Moderation Model repo](https://github.com/Infosys-AI-Cloud-MMS/responsible-ai-mm-flask).

 2. **Installation of Python** : To run the application, first we need to install Python and the necessary packages.
 Install Python **(version >= 3.9)** from the [official website](https://www.python.org/downloads/) and ensure it is added to your system PATH.